hazelfazel/tuersteher/README.md

 <h2>About</h2>

 Türsteher is a free powerful Windows kernel driver for comprehensive application control, formerly known as executable white- and blacklisting.
 Türsteher works according to the exclusion principle using an allowlist (formerly known as a whitelist): All explicitly allowed executables run as desired.
 Türsteher also supports a blocklist (formerly known as a blacklist) where you can specify executables to block.
 In addition Türsteher supports parent - child rules, so you can specify what executable an application is allowed to start.
-The driver also support command line rules.
-This is a very powerful option for malware analysis.
+The driver also supports command line filtering.
 We used Türsteher for many years to quickly track down the path of infection without need for a sophisticated analysis environment.
-Türsteher also helped us to examine software issues on big scaled installations.
-Türsteher can also be used to enforce software license management, interface- and device control etc.
+Türsteher also helped us to examine software issues on big scaled migration projects.
+Türsteher can also be used to enforce basic software license management, interface- and device control etc.

 Türsteher is just a kernel driver without any additional bulk.
-Türsteher has a damn small binary footprint and is ultra-fast.
+Türsteher has a very small binary footprint and is ultra-fast.
 It does not collect any telemetry data, nor does it require any internet connection to function.
 Through its simple and solid design YOU have full control.
 It complies with GDPR.
 You may easily write your own additional admin tools and scripts.

 Türsteher supports 32-bit and 64-bit Editions of Windows starting with Windows 7.
-Türsteher even runs on current Windows Server, including Windows Server Core!
+Türsteher even runs on current Windows Server, including Windows Server Core (yes!
+Windows Core).

 <h2>Disclaimer</h2>

 Türsteher and its components is licensed and provided “as is”.
 You bear the risk of use.
-We do not express any warranties, representations or conditions.
+We (I) do not express any warranties, representations or conditions.
 You may not claim any direct or other damages, including consequential damages, lost profits, special, indirect or incidental damages.
 Consider yourself warned and informed.

 <h2>Target Audience</h2>

 IT- and Security Professionals.
-You should know about the Windows OS, its architecture, current malware attack strategies and how to defeat them.

 <h2>How to Setup Türsteher</h2>

-Before you can install and run the driver, you shall setup a configuration file for Türsteher.
+Before you can install and run the driver, you shall setup a configuration file.
 The configuration of Türsteher is located in C:\Windows\Tursteher.ini.
-The file shall be in Unicode format.
+The file shall be in Unicode format (UTF-16 LE).
 The specified rules are *not* case-sensitive.
-In addition, Türsteher also support wildcards.
+Türsteher also support wildcards.
 You can use these to generalise rules.
 For example, you can use *.scr to define that all files with extension .scr should be blocked.
 Türsteher recognises the star * for any number of characters and the question mark ? for exactly one character.
 After each change of tuersteher.ini, the driver must be restarted.
 The first rule fitting the best, is the rule that is taken.
 You shall always put the most important rule on a higher position in the tuersteher.ini.

 Here we have an example of a basic tuersteher.ini file: